Hiroshi3pei/2DQFTforSAED/README.md

 # Contents
 * MultidimensionalQFT.py
-  * Codes for DFT, FFT, QFT and visualization with brief manual
+  * Codes for DFT, FFT, QFT and visualization
 * Reproduce_figures.ipynb
   * Executable codes for reproducing the results